eurostat/quantile/README.md

 <td align="centre"> <i>n.a.</i> </td>
 </tr>
 </table>
 In particular, the algorithms implemented by default (_i.e._, when no parameter `type/PCTLDEF` is passed) differ, since indeed HF\#7 (`type=7`) is the default algorithm in `R quantile` implementation, while HF\#2 (`PCTLDEF=5`) is the default one in `SAS UNIVARIATE` implementation.
-Instead, note that `Python` [method `mquantiles`](http://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.mstats.mquantiles.html) implements Cunnane's algorithm as the default algorithm (<code>(&alpha;,&beta;)=(.4,.4)</code>).
-Therefore, the user may be left at a disadvantage since he may neither understand all the implications of the estimation process &ndash; depending on which platform he performs his calculations, depending on whether he chooses default parameters or not, ... &ndash; not how to test the validity of results produced by the software.
+Similarly, note that `Python` [method `mquantiles`](http://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.mstats.mquantiles.html) implements Cunnane's algorithm as the default algorithm (<code>(&alpha;,&beta;)=(.4,.4)</code>).

-A strong control of the practical and effective implementation of statistical methods and techniques is required.
+Altogether, a user may be left at a disadvantage since he may neither understand all the implications of the estimation process &ndash; depending on which platform he performs his calculations, depending on whether he chooses default parameters or not, ... &ndash; not how to test the validity of results produced by the software.
+A stronger control of the practical and effective implementation of statistical methods and techniques is required.

 **Description**